 “I assign 30 minutes of reading each night,” said my 6th grader’s reading teacher at Back to School Night.
 Then, he shrugged and finished his sentence.
-“But we all know that reading is the lowest priority for the kids and they aren’t doing it.”
+“But we all know that reading is the lowest priority for the kids, and they aren’t doing it.”

 Say what?!
 Nope.
 My husband and I weren’t happy with that at all.
 Reading is what comes first in our family, and there’s a good reason for it: we’ve always embraced and encouraged reading, and a reading teacher who isn’t going to do that is a genuine concern for our family.

-Reading relaxes us; it keeps our brains moving and our minds in tune to our surroundings.
+Reading relaxes us; it keeps our brains moving and our minds in tune with our surroundings.
 For many, this skill comes naturally, but some need encouragement.
 There’s no better time to encourage reading at home than when children are young, to help them build a natural love of reading.

 9 ways to encourage a natural love of reading

 The love of reading needs to start everywhere today.
 Whether your kids are six months, six years, or 16, it isn’t too late – or too early – to encourage reading within your family.
 Let’s prove our reading teacher wrong.
 Let’s show that reading is a priority for our children because reading is a lifelong skill that will be useful in every career path, every adventure, and every luxury.

 Be a Reading Role Model